Korean Studies (Korean History & Korean Literature)

-The Korean studies program at Columbia is one of the premier Korean studies programs in the English-speaking world.
+The Korean studies program at Columbia is one of the premier Korean studies programs in the English-speaking world, and offers specializations in Korean History and Korean Literature.
 Charles Armstrong in modern Korean and international history, Jungwon Kim in pre-modern and early modern Korean cultural history, and Theodore Hughes in modern Korean literature and visual culture offer a very broad temporal range and rich variety of theoretical and methodological perspectives.

 Our Korean language program is one of the best in North America.
 We teach first through fifth-year Korean, including a seminar on mixed script designed especially for Korean studies graduate students.
 Along with Columbia’s nationally leading Chinese and Japanese language programs, the Korean language program in EALAC is a key component of one the top East Asian language programs in North America.

 We emphasize an interdisciplinary, transnational approach to Korean studies.
 Students thus work with a range of faculty at Columbia.
-In EALAC, we have great depth on the Japan side, with Carol Gluck, Kim Brandt, Gregory Pflugfelder, and David Lurie in history, Paul Anderer, Tomi Suzuki, and Haruo Shirane in literature, and Hikari Hori in Japanese film and visual culture.
+In EALAC, we have great depth on the Japan side, with Carol Gluck, Paul Kreitman, Gregory Pflugfelder, and David Lurie in history, Tomi Suzuki, and Haruo Shirane in literature, and Paul Anderer in Japanese film and visual culture.
 Our strong Chinese studies program features Madeleine Zelin in modern economic and institutional history, Eugenia Lean in modern cultural history, Dorothy Ko in Ming-Qing cultural history and material history, and Li Feng in early history and archaeology We are just as rich in Chinese literature, with Lydia Liu in modern literature and theory and Shang Wei in Ming-Qing fiction and drama.
 We have the leading faculty in East Asian religion in this country with Bernard Faure, Max Moerman, and Michael Como in Japanese religions.

 Students in the PhD program at Columbia engage in cutting-edge research on a wide array of topics.
 Please see the list of recent graduates and their dissertation topics as well as the current PhD student profiles.
 The PhD program provides full funding (covering both tuition and stipend) for five years.
 The Korean studies MA program has a very strong record of placing its graduates in PhD programs of high quality or in non-academic jobs related to East Asia; it is a good beginning to either an academic or a professional career.
 Please contact Korean studies faculty by email to learn more about the PhD and MA programs.